mariaob1201/rand_walk_metropolisHasting/README.md

 - metropolis_hastings(n, y_bar, n_iter, mu_init, cand_std): Implements the Metropolis-Hastings algorithm.
 Returns posterior samples and acceptance ratio.

 ## Metropolis Hasting
 Convergence to this distribution for the validity of the samples drawn.
+Our init mean was far from the real in order to test how many samples are needed to get close.
 ![Trace plot](https://github.com/mariaob1201/rand_walk_metropolisHasting/blob/main/trace_plot.jpg)

 Density comparisons prior vs posterior: the posterior shortens the true mean of the data.